Response Ability

 We can only be wise and understanding people when we get insight into the Father’s mind (through His word) and the Father’s heart (through spending time in His presence).

 The Lord’s word is good and His ways are right.
-And even though following His way may cost you something (speed bump), wouldn’t you rather pay that price than pay the price of missing out on your Creator’s will for your life?
+And even though following His way may cost you something (speed bump), wouldn’t you rather pay that price than pay the price of missing out on God’s will for your life?

 I’ve decided I am willing to pay that price.
 How about you?